The Lure of American Freshwater Pearls: Revisiting the Latendresse Family

-In 1987 Dr E. J. Gübelin visited John Latendresse and his pearl farm in Camden, Tennessee.
+In 1987 Dr. E. J. Gübelin visited John Latendresse and his pearl farm in Camden, Tennessee.
 The following year GIA Education sent a team to visit the Latendresse family to witness and record the development of the American freshwater pearl industry.
 The valuable information and photographs obtained became part of GIA’s pearl course and a good reference for both the Institute and the trade.
 In June 2016 a GIA team revisited the Latendresse family.
-For more details about this trip and a pearl industry update, please see the article “Freshwater Pearling in Tennessee”.
+For more details about this trip and a pearl industry update, please see the article “Freshwater Pearling in Tennessee.”
 During this trip the team collected Tennessee River freshwater mussels, interviewed the Latendresses and took the opportunity to investigate the American freshwater pearl industry.
-They were also very fortunate to be able to look at the family’s large and remarkable pearl collection.
+They were also very fortunate to look at the family’s large and remarkable pearl collection.

 THE LATENDRESSE FAMILY

 John Latendresse, born in South Dakota in 1925, left home at 13.
 He eventually became a very passionate and influential self-taught leader and educator in the American pearl industry.
 In 1949 he moved to Tennessee, where divers typically brought their pearl findings to buyers.
-At that time all pearls found in American waters were natural, byproducts of the more profitable mollusc shell business.
+At that time all pearls found in American waters were natural, byproducts of the more profitable mollusk shell business.
 He started his natural pearl collection by buying the discoveries of divers from Tennessee, Mississippi, Alabama, Kansas, Iowa, Louisiana, Kentucky, Arkansas, Texas, Missouri, Illinois, Indiana, Minnesota, Ohio and Wisconsin.

 John settled in Camden, a small town next to Kentucky Lake in western Tennessee with a rich pearling history.
 Kentucky Lake formed after the construction of the Kentucky Dam from 1938–1944.
 The land that was flooded was once farmland and provided more than enough plankton to support the freshwater mussel growth.
-With the increasing mussel shell demand from Japan after the Second World War, John formed the Tennessee Shell Company, Inc. (TSC) in 1954.
+With the increasing mussel shell demand from Japan after World War II, John formed the Tennessee Shell Company, Inc. (TSC) in 1954.
 The business brought him fortune and the opportunity to be involved in the pearl industry.

-As a loving mother, grandmother and cofounder of the family business, Chessy has witnessed the entire history of the American cultured pearl industry.
+As a loving mother, grandmother, and cofounder of the family business, Chessy has witnessed the entire history of the American cultured pearl industry.
 She passionately shared her experience and knowledge with the GIA group.
 She would like to teach more young people the skills of pearl culturing and stringing.

 Gina grew up in the pearl business and is grateful that her father taught her so many things about pearls and passed on the pearl passion to her.
-She is also a very active educator and has travelled all over the country and the world to give presentations about pearls and promote American natural pearls.
-The Latendresse family has always been very supportive of pearl research by gemmology laboratories, including GIA.
+She is also a very active educator and has traveled all over the country and the world to give presentations about pearls and promote American natural pearls.
+The Latendresse family has always been very supportive of pearl research by gemology laboratories, including GIA.
 Our wonderful research trip was made possible by the support and help of the Latendresse family, especially Gina.

 FRESHWATER PEARL CULTURING IN TENNESSEE